ProcessMaker/processmaker/ProcessMaker/Ai/Prompts/nlq_to_pmql_collections.md

 Response: 'modified > NOW -30 day'
 Question: Show all for the last 2 months.
 Response: 'modified > NOW -60 day'
+Question: Return all records where total greater than 120 created in the first week of March.
+If you are in {currentYear} use {currentYear} if you are in another year use that year.
+Response: '(data.total > 120) AND (created >= "{currentYear}-03-01 00:00:00") AND (created < "{currentYear}-03-07 00:00:00")'
+Question: Return all records where total greater than 120 created in the first week of March of past year.
+Response: '(data.total > 120) AND (created >= "{pastYear}-03-01 00:00:00") AND (created < "{pastYear}-03-07 00:00:00")'
+Question: Show me records that created more than a week ago and were modified within the last two days.
+Response: '(created >= NOW -7 day) AND (modified <= NOW -2 day)'
 Question: Jhon
 Response: '(fulltext LIKE "%Jhon%")'
 Question: Mc Callister